 Most Clinton Foundation donors are not American, that they did buy access.

-You know, the Keystone Pipeline, the Syrian no fly zone, fracking, these are all issues that she's taking very different private positions versus her public position.
+You know, the Keystone pipeline, the Syrian no-fly zone, fracking, these are all issues that she's taken very different private positions versus her public position.

 I mean, the DNC colluding to help her beat Bernie Sanders.